Hall Mark Stakes

 The Hall Mark Stakes is an Australian Turf Club Group 3 Thoroughbred horse race under set weights with penalty conditions for horses three years old and older, held over a distance of 1200 metres at Randwick Racecourse, Sydney, Australia in April.
-The prize money is A$200,000.

 History

 The race is named in honour of Hall Mark, who won four signature events at the Sydney Autumn Carnival during his career (1933-36) - AJC Doncaster Handicap, AJC Derby, AJC Champagne Stakes, AJC Sires' Produce Stakes.

+In 2026 Mazu, trained by Joseph Pride and ridden by Rachel King, won the race for the 3rd time in succession.
+Further, this race was the only race he had won in those three years.